Dsadd4/NLSExplorer_1.0/README.md

-3. The config means the structure of your A2KA , the length of config means the number of layers, and the value represents the number of basic units , for instance, the config = [6,12,12],means the structure has 3 layers, and the the first layer includes 6 neurons , second layer includes 12 neurons, third layer includes 12 neurons.
+3. The config means the structure of your A2KA , the length of config means the number of layers, and the value represents the number of basic units , for instance, the config = [6,12,12],means the structure has 3 layers, and the the first layer includes 6 BAUs , second layer includes 12 BAUs, third layer includes 12 BAUs.

 ```python
 from A2KA import A2KA